Rishabh705/pixel-pals-backend/README.md

 - Register a new user
 - Login to get the JWT token
-- Use the token to access protected routes
 - Create one-on-one or group chats
 - Send and receive messages